IQSS/dataverse.harvard.edu/doc/globus/download-quickstart.md

 ![Dataverse Globus App Login](DataverseGlobusAppLogin_.png)

 You will see an error message if your Globus Connect Personal isn't running.
 Then simply close the tab, start Globus Connect Personal and try again.
+The application should be in your Applications folder on the MacOS or the equivalent locations on Windows and Linux.

 The Globus webapp should now present you the following view with 2 panels.
 The file you selected should appear as the "source" on the left.
 Your local home directory should appear as the "destination" on the right: